Experienced family divorce lawyer in Metairie

 Feel free to reach out with any questions you may have about the divorce process.
 We’re here to provide clear answers and support as you navigate this challenging time.

 The first step is one person files a Petition in court.
-The other party then files an Answer and recommended demands.
-It does not matter who files first. ____.
-After a waiting period, you go back to court to finalize your divorce ____.
+The other party then files an Answer and reconventional demands.
+It does not matter who files first.
+After a waiting period, you go back to court to finalize your divorce.
 The big issues decided first are: child custody, child support, alimony, and who gets to live in the house.

 If you want more info for the divorce process, go to our (page link) page here.

-In almost every case, court give each party equal time with the children.
-That can be almost any schedule that works for the parents: one week with each parents, two day with one parent, two weeks ___ alternating, or something else the parties agree to.
+In almost every case, courts give each party equal time with the children.
+That can be almost any schedule that works for the parent: one week with each parents, two day with one parent, two days with the other, and alternating weekend, or something else the parties agree to.

 Child support in Louisiana is based on: